 Knife: since you never know when you'll need to cut something (or someone), Sgt.
 Slaughter always carries a knife in the field.
 Made from m.v.
 40 metals, his blade lets him hack through items of like material value, and allows him to inflict Slashing damage in melee.

-Semi-Automatic Pistol: though he prefers to dish out damage in hand to hand combat by far, Sgt.
+Sidearm: though he prefers to dish out damage in hand-to-hand combat by far, Sgt.
 Slaughter does carry arms.
 This hand cannon inflicts rank value 6 Piercing damage when firing a single shot, or rank value 10 Piercing damage when firing a small burst of ammunition.

 Guns: one of many skills that Sgt.
 Slaughter picked up in his own boot camp, this talent represents his ability to wield firearms effectively.
 Whether carrying be a standard, semi-automatic, or fully automatic rifle or pistol, Sgt.
 Slaughter may fire it at a +1 RS to his Coordination.